apache/iotdb/docs/Documentation/UserGuide/5-IoTDB SQL Documentation/1-IoTDB Query Statement.md

 Eg.1 SHOW ALL TTL
 This example will show TTLs of all storage groups.
 Eg.2 SHOW TTL ON root.group1,root.group2,root.group3
-This example will show TTLs if the specified 3 groups.
+This example will show TTLs of the specified 3 groups.
 ```

 Notice: When you set TTL to some storage groups, data out of the TTL will be made invisible
 immediately, but because the data files may contain both out-dated and living data or the data files may
 be being used by queries, the physical removal of data is stale.
 If you increase or unset TTL
 just after setting it previously, some previously invisible data may be seen again, but the
 physically removed one is lost forever.
+In other word, different from delete statement, the
-So we recommend that you do not change the TTL once it is
+atomicity of data deletion is not guaranteed for efficiency concerns.
+So we recommend that you do
-set or do not reset it frequently, unless you are determined to suffer this unpredictability.
+not change the TTL once it is set or at least do not reset it frequently, unless you are determined
+to suffer the unpredictability.